RexManglicmot/Caesarian-Births-ML-Classification/Predicting-Caesarian-Births.md

 predictions for most of the data, and that some of the trees are making mistakes at different parts of the tree.
-For example, if there are a total of 5 Trees, and if Tree1-4 predicts the classification to be “A” 4 times and Tree 5 predicsd classification to be “B” 1 time, then the correct classification of the dependent variable is likely to be A than B, 4:1.
+For example, if there are a total of 5 Trees, and if Tree1-4 predicts the classification to be “A” 4 times and Tree 5 predict classification to be “B” 1 time, then the correct classification of the dependent variable is likely to be A than B, 4:1.
 In essence, RF predicts classification based on **majority votes** of the trees.